kilroy-2/rl-rank-stats-web-scrap/README.md

 # IMPORTANT NOTICE
 Since April 2023 you can not use the api.tracker.gg/api/v2/rocket-league/ anymore.
 They protected their site with cloudflare.
-This script does not work anymore!
+Simply scrapping it does not work anymore!
+You can manually open the link in browser and return data or try pretend to be a legit browser requesting the api through [Selenium](https://www.selenium.dev/) to make it work!
+(But this is beyond my limits)
+Mentionable new sources (not me): [RLTrack - Discord Bots](https://discord.bots.gg/bots/796342333222027274)

 ~Since 16th April 2022 you MUST ask for permission on rocketleague.tracker.network to scrap their site otherwise the script will not work!~